robotical/docs.robotical.io/python/martypy.md

 `celebrate(move_time=4000)`
 {:.docsubitem#celebrate}

 Do a little celebration, taking `move_time` milliseconds.
-THe default is sensible, though this is hilarious/adorable with a move time around 1000.
+The default is sensible, though this is hilarious/adorable with a move time around 1000.